irfanshadikrishad/irfanshadikrishad/README.md

 ## I'm a Student, Developer, and a Dreamer!!

-- 🌱 I’m currently learning C Programming & ReactJS.
+- 🌱 I’m currently learning DSA & ReactJS.
 - 👯 I’m looking to collaborate with other Web Developers.
-- 🥅 2022 Goals: Complete ReactJS & C.
+- 🥅 2023 Goals: Complete ReactJS & DSA.
 - ⚡ Fun fact: I love to watch Anime.

 ### Connect with me: